-Manufacturers across the country need a strong workforce to enhance the industry’s competitiveness and lead it into a bright future.
+Manufacturers across the country need a strong workforce to lead the industry into the future.
 The NAM is working with policymakers and manufacturers alike to help make that future possible.

 The challenge: The need for qualified candidates in manufacturing roles is growing fast.
 Since the beginning of the COVID-19 pandemic, the number of available manufacturing jobs has nearly doubled.